Perilymph sampling is straightforward if done correctly, but extremely difficult if you have never tried it.

 2) Apply cyanoacrylate glue to the apex

-3) Apply silicone adhesive around the cochlear apex
+3) Apply two-part silicone adhesive around the cochlear apex

 Small amounts of silicone are applied at a time.
 WPI’s (World Precision Instruments, WPI, Sarasota FL) Kwik-Cast silicone comes in a two part syringe with a mixing head.
 Do not use the mixing head as it wastes too much.
 Split the back of the plunger so that the two components can be ejected separately.
 Keeping the tip clean to avoid mixing, eject small amounts of the silicone (yellow) and hardener (blue) on to a plastic mixing sheet.
-Avoid mixing the silicone parts until ready to use because it hardens within a few minutes.
 First apply a ball of silicone to the apex with a dental point and spread it away from the site where the fenestra will be made.
-It will keep moving back so patiently keep the middle area clear until this batch of silicone sets up.
 This should leave a silicone do-nut with thin adhesive in the middle.
 Then add extra layers to the outside of the donut.
 The entire bulla under the apex can be filled if desired.
 With repeated applications form a cup around the apex of the cochlea so that fluid emerging cannot reach the bulla.
 Do this in 3-4 separate applications of silicone.
 You should be able to leave enough clear area at the apex to see landmarks necessary to make an outlet in the correct location, but the area you will be perforating should be completely encircled by silicone glue.

 4) Fenestrate the Apex